bonny/Developer-Loggers-for-Simple-History/README.md

 # Developer Loggers for Simple History

-Loggers for [WordPress event logger plugin Simple History](http://simple-history.com) are useful for developers during development of a site or to maintain a live site.
+Loggers for [WordPress event logger plugin Simple History](http://simple-history.com) that are useful for developers during development of a site or to maintain a live site.

 ## Included loggers